Building A Meaningful Art Collection

-Collecting art can certainly be an expensive hobby but you don’t need to win the lottery or break the bank to do so.
+Collecting art can certainly be an expensive hobby but you don’t need to win the lottery or break the bank to partake.
 In fact, it’s a good idea to have a budget in mind when starting your collection.
 But flexibility will work in your favour, just in case you fall in love with something slightly out of reach.
-Start by asking about emerging artists or look at smaller works by slightly more established artists.
+If you’re working with a restricted budget, start by asking about emerging artists or look at smaller works by more established artists.

 In the end, if the total cost of a piece feels overwhelming, most galleries, including Woodlands Gallery, offer interest-free payment plans to make your purchase more manageable.
 You can browse our collection of artists and artwork online by artist, style, subject, medium, price and size.